 Streaming Deployment Architectures in Higher Education

-This session explores how universities are bringing live and VOD streaming into the classroom, including a closer look at how it’s being deployed, which use cases are showing the best success, and best practices that should be followed.
+Video in the classroom isn't a new concept, but as streaming media becomes a mainstream staple in the household, it’s only natural for the technology to trickle into education.
+This session explores how universities are bringing live and VOD streaming into the classroom, including a closer look at how it’s being deployed (with architecture diagrams), which use cases are showing the best success, and best practices that should be followed.

 Streaming Media West 2014 Similar Videos